mozilla/glean.js/ARCHITECTURE.md

 The main difference between each platform's file is that a different `Platform` implementation is imported per file.

-The Qt/QML entry point is the different one here.
-QML packages cannot be easily consumed through npm, so the QML entry point imports all of Glean's modules and exposes it through this entry point.
-That is what is done on the `qt.ts` file.
-The `qt.js` file is the file QML users actually interact with, it includes specific QML semantics and is copied to the final destination folder of the QML package as-is after Glean.js is compiled for the QML target.
-(See `bin/prepare-qml-module.sh` for more context.)

 ### `platform/`

 Some modules such as storage and uploader, cannot be written in such a way that works